 - Retailers who pack goods or assemble collections of items into "sets" or combinations for resale as a unit

-- Dealers who assemble customer-specific product configurations to order (warehousing of main and optional additional components and subsequent packaging of the customer-specific product for shipment)
+- Dealers who assemble customised product configurations to order (stocking of main and optional additional components and subsequent assembly of the customised product for shipping)

-- Service providers who assemble packages of documentation, equipment, consumables or other physical items that they make available to customers/clients/patients
+- Service providers who assemble packages of documents, equipment, supplies or other physical items that they provide to customers/clients/patients

-- Management of commercial buildings, clinics, government, housing management etc. - for the management of inventories and equipment based on the expected use
+- Management of commercial buildings, clinics, public authorities, housing administrations, etc.- for the management of stocks and equipment based on expected use

-- Foodservice establishments using some form of MRP to manage ingredient inventory, supplies and replenishment
+- Catering businesses that use a specific form of MRP to manage ingredient and stock levels and replenishment

 The process of material requirements planning

 A modern MRP system is a highly integrated, self-contained system that covers the entire company.
-It registers with the material requirements planning and ERP are a pair of siblings, of which one does not know exactly which of the two is older.
-All processes and communicate continuously with the planning and disposition systems.
-The following steps are followed:
+It registers all processes in material requirements planning and ERP, a pair of siblings in which it is not quite clear which of the two is the older one, and communicates continuously with the planning and scheduling systems.
+It follows the following steps:

 - Precise definition of what needs to be manufactured.
-Engineering is responsible for creating and maintaining the BOM for all end products and subassemblies.
+The design department is responsible for creating and managing the bill of materials for all end products and sub-assemblies.
 The end product can consist of several sub-assemblies.
-Each subassembly can consist of two or more components, and each component can contain multiple parts.
-A BOM describes the order in which materials are required, which parts are dependent on other parts, and how many of each are required.
+Each sub-assembly can consist of two or more components, and each component can contain several parts.
+A bill of materials therefore describes the order in which the material is required, which parts are dependent on other parts and how many of each are required.

-- The system calculates the required quantity and date for the end products needed to meet the demand.
-The calculation is based on customer orders and sales forecasts, minus the expected inventory.
-Some companies focus more on customer orders, while other companies use a mix of orders and forecasts to plan for future production.
+- The system calculates the required quantity and date for the end products needed to meet demand.
+The calculation is based on customer orders and forecasts from the sales department, minus the expected stock level.
+Some companies focus more on customer orders, while others use a mixture of orders and forecasts to plan future production.

-- Based on parts list and production planning for all products, the MRP run determines step by step the assemblies, components and materials that need to be produced or purchased during the planning period.
+- Based on Parts list and production planning for all products, the MRP run determines step by step the assemblies, components and materials that need to be produced or purchased during the planning period.
 The required quantities are then compared with the available stock levels to determine the shortfall for each component.
-Using previously defined parameters, such as the batch size, the correct "make or buy" quantity is determined for each item.
+With the help of previously defined parameters, such as the batch size, the correct "make or buy" quantity is determined for each item.
 The correct start date for procurement is then calculated, using either the purchasing or production lead time as required,

 The MRP processes in SAP Business One